steakknife/prezto/README.md

         chsh -s /bin/zsh

+  5. Optionally: Place a file with your Bourne-compatible shell aliases in `~/.aliases`

+  6. Optionally: Place a file with your Bourne-compatible env vars in `~/.envrc`

-  5. Open a new Zsh terminal window or tab.
+  7. Open a new Zsh terminal window or tab.

 ### Troubleshooting